PanagiotisKots/Timed-PC-Protection-Layer/README.md

    - Click **Next** and name the shortcut something discreet, such as **"Windows Manager"**, to maintain stealth.
 4. Once completed, the program will automatically run every time the system starts.

+Note: Delete te folder before shutting off the machine so the script can work next time again.

 ## Contributing

 We welcome contributions to improve this project.
 If you'd like to enhance the security features or add new functionality, feel free to submit your ideas or create a pull request.